daviebadger/books/restructuredtext/restructuredtext.rst

 Add a table using CSV_ format:

-#. embedded CSV table without a header:
+#. embedded CSV table without a table header:

    .. code:: rst